University of Milan: Hospital campuses

 The Faculty of Medicine and Surgery (Facoltà di Medicina e Chirurgia) at the University of Milan has three Italian language medical schools and one English language medical school.

 The Policlinico Hospital departments, the San Paolo Hospital departments, and the Sacco Hospital departments offer medicine courses in Italian.

-The International Medical School (IMS) of the University of Milan is an English-language medical school.
+The International Medical School (IMS) of the University of Milan is an English-language medical school with courses mainly taught at the Niguarda Ca' Granda Hospital.

 The Faculty of Medicine and Surgery has teaching sectors at the following hospitals in Lombardy: